In this article I am writing about the five things I do in my garden, to kill slugs without using slug bait:

 I know popular advice is to water plants at night to reduce condensation and save water.
-But to stop slugs from eating our produce by up to 80%, on dry sandy or dusty soil it makes more sense to do the watering in the morning benefiting the plants, but allowing the surface to dry out by evening trapping the slugs underground.
+However, to stop slugs from eating our produce by up to 80%, on dry sandy or dusty soil.
+It makes more sense to do the watering in the morning benefiting the plants, but allowing the surface to dry out by evening trapping the slugs underground.

 Habitat slugs and snails thrive in.